Opening

 Football.

-Football as cult, football as culture?
 The young artist Ciarán Wood, born in Liverpool, 'grown up' in Northern Ireland, uses this question as the starting point of his creative investigation into forms of collective expression and behaviour of football fans, that is, of Liverpool F.C. supporters.

 For his project in PS², he edits scripts of match commentary, passes it to his auto-biographical self, runs free on the playing field of imagination, out-dribbles stereotypes, makes the spectator wonder and- raising my own voice- scores a spectacular art project, framed in red text banners.